 Ultimately, your goal should be combining a variety of exercises, done with different movement patterns and under different angles.

-Last but not least, you should think outside of the box and include not only traditional exercises, but also ones like sprints.
+You should also think outside of the box and include not only traditional strength exercises but also explosive anaerobic exercises such as sprints.